 It’s become more and more obvious to me over time that I use mindless eating habits in response to a period of obsessive or restrictive dieting.

-THE POINT: Restriction and feelings of deprivation will ALWAYS lead to an equally strong behavioral compensation.
+find more info THE POINT: Restriction and feelings of deprivation will ALWAYS lead to an equally strong behavioral compensation.

 3) I’ve come a long way in my overeating habits, as well as in my ability to recover after a binge.

 When I use the word “binge,” many interpretations of the word may come to mind.
 Did I eat an entire pizza by myself while hiding alone in my bedroom?
 Nope.
 Did I secretly drive to 7-11 to buy dozens of candy bars, eat them in the car, and then hide the evidence?
 Not so much.

 Over the course of three nights, I ate several bowls of popcorn with some chocolate chips tossed in, some homemade peanut butter Reese’s cups (made with coconut oil, cocoa powder, and stevia), had one alcoholic beverage, one or two PB&J’s (on a whole wheat wrap), and some dried figs as well.